nextbreakpoint/flink-k8s-toolbox/README.md

     helm install flink-k8s-toolbox-crd helm/flink-k8s-toolbox-crd

-The complete definition with the validation schema is defined in the Helm template:
+The CRD and its schema are defined in the Helm template:

     https://github.com/nextbreakpoint/flink-k8s-toolbox/blob/master/helm/flink-k8s-toolbox-crd/templates/crd.yaml

-Do not delete the CRD unless you want to delete all custom resources depending on it.

 When updating the operator, upgrade the CRD with Helm instead of deleting and reinstalling:

     helm upgrade flink-k8s-toolbox-crd --install helm/flink-k8s-toolbox-crd

+Do not delete the CRD unless you want to delete all custom resources depending on it.

 ### Create service account for Flink cluster components